LevGolumov/evening-films-proj/README.md

 This project is built with React, React-Router, React Context, Redux.

-Check the working version: https://evening-films.web.app
+Check out the working version: https://evening-films.web.app